czervenka/gap/README.rst

 1. Install
      `Google Appengine SDK <https://developers.google.com/appengine/downloads>`__
 2. Create a `virtualenv <http://www.virtualenv.org/en/latest/>`__ for you project
-3.   (optional) ``easy_install pip``
+3.   if necessary ``easy_install pip``
-3.   ``pip install gap``
+4.   run ``pip install gap``
-4. Go to directory where you want to create your GAE project.
+5. Go to directory where you want to create your GAE project.
-5.   ``gap start-project <projectname>``  # <projectname> will be used as applicationId
+6.   run ``gap start-project <projectname>``  # <projectname> will be used as applicationId
-6. Add your dependencies to requirements.gip (format is the same as pip `requirements file <http://www.pip-installer.org/en/latest/cookbook.html>`__) and run ``bin/gip install -r requirements.gip``
+7. Add your dependencies to requirements.gip (format is the same as pip `requirements file <http://www.pip-installer.org/en/latest/cookbook.html>`__) and run ``bin/gip install -r requirements.gip``
-7.   or install any packages using bin/gip same way as you are used to do it with pip.
+8.   or install any packages using bin/gip same way as you are used to do it with pip.
-8. To create a new module in your application run ``gap start-app <module_name>``
+9. To create a new module in your application run ``gap start-app <module_name>``
-9. Keep your code inside ``src/app``
+10. Keep your code inside ``src/app``
      (see ``wiki::Pip support <https://github.com/czervenka/gap/wiki/Pip-support>`` for details).
-10. Libraries installed using gip are accessible in dev_server as well as on GAE servers.
+11. Libraries installed using gip are accessible in dev_server as well as on GAE servers.

 See `Gap wiki page <https://github.com/czervenka/gap/wiki>`__ for more informations.